wschella/mu-search/README.md

 ### Data

 Currently, only indexing of local files is supported.
+The files' logical path as well as other metadata is expected to be in the format specified by the [file-service](https://github.com/mu-semtech/file-service#data-model).
 Files must be present in the docker volume `/data`, and the pathname specified in the RDF data:

 ```
-  <DOCUMENT> mu:filename "pdf-sample.pdf"
+  <DOCUMENT> ^nie:dataSource "share://pdf-sample.pdf"
 ```

 This should be extended to reflect URIs and other data storage practices.